 You must pay the surcharge on the taxable value of all residential land that you own as at 31 December each year.

 A principal place of residence exemption may apply to you from the 2018 tax year.
 It applies for

 You may be required to pay the surcharge even if you do not pay land tax.

 The surcharge is assessed in relation to each parcel of residential land and is proportional to ownership.

-- There are no joint assessments and secondary deductions do not apply.
+There are no joint assessments and secondary deductions don't apply.